YUCHEN005/NASE/README.md

 to calculate and output the instrumental metrics.

 Both scripts should receive the same `--test_dir` and `--enhanced_dir` parameters.
 The `--cpkt` parameter of `enhancement.py` should be the path to a trained model checkpoint, as stored by the logger in `logs/`.
+The `--pretrain_class_model` should be the path to pre-trained [BEATs](https://valle.blob.core.windows.net/share/BEATs/BEATs_iter3_plus_AS2M.pt?sv=2020-08-04&st=2023-03-01T07%3A51%3A05Z&se=2033-03-02T07%3A51%3A00Z&sr=c&sp=rl&sig=QJXmSJG9DbMKf48UDIU1MfzIro8HQOf3sqlNXiflY1I%3D).

 You may refer to our full commands included in `enhancement.sh` and `calc_metrics.sh`.